Before we start, who is this for?

 They tell us:

-• Where you move from
+Where you naturally operate from

-• What energises you
+What energises and drains you

-• Where friction shows up
+Where friction arises

 Before You Take Action, Ask: Is It F.A.S.T.?

-What are you actually trying to shift or achieve?
+F – Focused: What are you actually trying to shift or achieve?

-Before you act, ask yourself:
+So, before you act, ask yourself:

 Is it F.A.S.T.?